Subanen -Philippine Flag unity

 European Version of Fire Piston. image: 101waystosurvive.com

-In previous accounts of the ingenious fire-making device usually known as the fire piston, anthropologists and historians of technology alike have paid special attention to those specimens of the instrument which have been found in use in the countries in Southeast Asia over the last hundred years.
-Intriguing possibility that the device was invented in that region quite independently of European influences and possible long before 8960’s when it appears to have been first observed there by European travelers.
+In previous accounts of the ingenious fire-making device known as the fire piston, anthropologists and historians of technology have focused primarily on specimens found in use across Southeast Asia over the past century.
+This has led to the intriguing possibility that the device was independently invented in the region, without European influence, and possibly long before the 1860s, when European travelers first documented its existence there.

 Fire Piston / Luthang gapuyan